-The more likely trigger for problems will be slower growth.
-Another bailout will be required but by most calculations it would be affordable.
+Another bailout will be required, but by most calculations it will be affordable.
 One way to estimate future loan losses is to "age" the Special Mention loans publicly reported by three of the Big Four into loan losses in 2007 or 2008.
 Assuming the Special Mention loans become non-performing in 2007, an estimated RMB 1.5 trillion new bad loans would appear from lending during the current boom (around US\$ 200 billion) and about 7.2 percent of 2007 GDP (Dobson and Kashyap forthcoming).
-Lardy (2004) examines the impact on fiscal sustainability of the implied added burden of interest obligations of AMCs to the banks and the increase in NPLs resulting from loans in the 2002-04 period.
+Lardy (2004) uses an alternative method.
+He examines the impact on fiscal sustainability of the implied added burden of interest obligations of AMCs to the banks and the increase in NPLs resulting from loans made in the 2002-04 period.
 In the event of growth slowdown, what would be the impact of these liabilities on fiscal sustainability?
-In two alternative scenarios, that 20 percent or 40 percent of the new loans become non-performing, he finds that the debt-to-GDP ratio rises at first, but then declines through the period to 2013.
+In two alternative scenarios, where 20 percent or 40 percent of the new loans become non-performing, he finds that the debt-to-GDP ratio rises at first, but then declines through the period to 2013.
 In other words, fiscal sustainability is preserved during this period.